kontent-ai/kontent-ai-migration-toolkit/README.md

 The Migration Toolkit creates content items that are not present in target project.
 If the content item exists in target project (based on item's `codename`) the item will be updated.
 The workflow of imported language variant will be set according to `workflowStep` field.

+You can run `kontent-ai-migration-toolkit` multiple times without being worried that certain content item will be created multiple times.

 ## How are assets imported?

 If asset exists in target project, the asset upload will be skipped and not uploaded at all.
 If asset doesn't exist, the